venkywarriors/Generic-functions-Selenium-java/AdvSelenium.md

 ### :dart:Record your Test Execution in Selenium : <br>
 Monte Screen Recorder, a Java library that can assist you in creating videos of your Selenium tests.
-Click this link to view Maven Dependencies
+Add Screen Recorder Maven Dependencies

 How to Implement in our project :